bluegreen-labs/phenocam_installation_tool_v2_dev/README.md

 # PhenoCam Installation Tool (PIT) v2

-PhenoCam Installation Tool (PIT) is a set of scripts for Linux/Mac OSX and Windows taking care of the settings as needed by cameras installed by or associated with the [PhenoCam network](http://phenocam.nau.edu).
+PhenoCam Installation Tool (PIT) is a set of scripts to configure Stardot Netcam Live 2 for the use as a phenocam associated with the [PhenoCam network](http://phenocam.nau.edu).

-This software is provided under a perpetual license to the PhenoCam network.
-All other users require **permission and a negotiated contract** from the copyright holder, BlueGreen labs, for the use of this software.
-Use without permission or reverse engineering of the tool is considered a violation of copyright and will be prosecuted.

-Version 2 addresses the installation routine for the NetcamLive2 cameras which supercede the previous default Netcam SC5 cameras within the Phenocam network.
+Version 2 addresses the installation routine for the Stardot Netcam Live 2 cameras which supercede the previous default Netcam SC5 cameras within the PhenoCam or affiliated networks.

 ## Installation

+This software is provided under a perpetual license to the PhenoCam US network and its users.
+All other users require **permission** from the copyright holder, BlueGreen labs (BV) for the use of this software.
+Use without permission or reverse engineering is considered a violation of copyright and will be prosecuted.

+### WARNING / DISCLAIMER

+The default password on the Stardot cameras is INSECURE.
+Connecting any camera to an open network, without a firewall, will result in your camera being hacked (with estimated times to infection < 30 min).
+ALWAYS configure the camera password to a non-default secure password over a secure network.
+BlueGreen Labs (BV) can not be held liable for the abuse of misconfigured cameras as a vector for network breaches and cyber-attacks.

 ### hardware prerequisites